To start a gift-wrapping business, you need the read this blog thoroughly.

 Once you’ve decided on the type of packaging, it’s time to start organizing your supplies and equipment.
 You’ll need an assortment of pens, markers, scissors, and tape.

-An overhead projector is also helpful for creating a label design that will be printed on paper or plastic (depending on what kind of boxes you’re wrapping).
+An overhead projector is also helpful for creating a label design.
+This will be printed on paper or plastic (depending on what kind of boxes you’re wrapping).
 A utility knife can come in handy if you’re cutting fabric into strips before sewing them together—and if soiled with ink or paint from previous projects!

 Make sure that all this stuff is easily accessible by putting it where everyone can find it quickly.
 If people can’t reach their tools without asking for help from others nearby who aren’t doing anything else at the moment (like watching TV), then there might be trouble ahead…